 Maire Brennan

-Moya Brennan (born Máire Philomena Ní Bhraonáin on 4 August 1952), also known as Máire Brennan, is an Irish folk singer, songwriter, harpist, and philanthropist.
-She began performing professionally in 1970 when her family formed the band Clannad, and is considered the "First Lady of Celtic Music".
+Moya Brennan (born Máire Philomena Ní Bhraonáin; 4 August 1952 – 13 April 2026), also known as Máire Brennan, was an Irish folk singer, songwriter, harpist and philanthropist.
+She began performing professionally in 1970 when her family formed the band Clannad.
 Brennan released her first solo album in 1992 called Máire, a successful venture.
-She has received a Grammy Award from five nominations and has won an Emmy Award.
-She has recorded music for several soundtracks, including Titanic, To End All Wars and King Arthur.
+In 1999, she collaborated with Chicane on the single "Saltwater", which reached the top ten in multiple countries and was certified Gold by the British Phonographic Industry (BPI).
+Brennan received a Grammy Award from five nominations and won an Emmy Award.
+She recorded music for several film soundtracks, including Titanic, To End All Wars and King Arthur.
+Following her death in April 2026, the BBC estimated her record sales worldwide to have been in the millions.

 Worship Together: In Christ Alone - 2001-01-01T00:00:00.000000Z